treeben77/discord-oauth2.py/docs/source/client.rst

    .. method:: from_access_token(access_token)

-      Creates a PartialAccessToken object from a code.
+      Creates a :class:`discordoauth2.PartialAccessToken` object from a code.
 This is useful so you can store the :attr:`PartialAccessToken.token` and then continue using it.

       :param str access_token: The code from oauth2, it is the code paramater on successful return redirect urls from discord's oauth2.